ingenious/async-methods/README-0.1.x.md

 Identical to **<Promise>.catch() but returns a chainable Extended Promise.
 If want **fn** to be a generator use **.error()**

-## Static methods
+## Extensions

->All static methods return a chainable Extended Promise
+>All extension methods return a chainable Extended Promise

 *async module replacement*